AyaElshazly/ML-project/README.md

 # ML-project
 Blood Pressure abnormality prediction using machine learning algorithms.
-Dataset from kaggle and the link in my notebook.
+Dataset from kaggle, it exists in project folder and the link in my notebook.